 Ouzo is served chilled in a short shot glass, or in a tall one.
 In the short glass it's served straight up, while in the tall glass it's served with ice, and a small quantity of water can be added to turn it a cloudy color.
 In either case, even though ouzo is served in a "shot" glass, it is sipped slowly over converstion, seafood, or small bites of grilled octopus.

 While alcohol producing in home distilleries in Greece is prohibited by law, just about everywhere you go you will find home made alcohol that is liable to blow the top of your head off with the first sip!
 Especially if you find your way towards mountainous and remote areas of Greece like Epirus, Macedonia, and Crete, you can be treated to either "Raki" or "Tsipouro".

-Both are similar in taste and volatility and they are distilled from white grapes in a local kitchen.
+Both are similar in taste and volatility and they are distilled from grapes in a local kitchen.
 The locals seem to take down vast quantities of them while novices would be happy to down a shot glass before the substance takes its toll.
 Hangovers can be lengthy after a long night of drinking Raki or Tsipouro, but the mountain air and home cooked Greek food are powerful antidotes for whatever ailment one may be enduring.

 Similarly to ouzo, raki and tsipouro are served chilled in a shot glass and sipped slowly over conversation and food bites (cucumbers, meatballs, snails, cheese, or seafood), but it's rarely diluted with ice or water.